CarlottaLanger/LearningRequiresIntInf/README.md

 10. Full Prediction
 11. Goal Prediciton
 12. Action Effect
-13. Success Rate and World Difference.
+13. Success Rate
+14. World Difference.

 The animation displays the results for the Integrated Information, Morphological Computation, Action Effect, Sensory Information, Command and Total Information Flow, as depicted in the picture below.

 ![Figure_1a](https://user-images.githubusercontent.com/21078779/227466420-36e0cc59-412c-421b-807f-dcb4578e8871.png)

+# Questions
+If there are questions or suggestions, don't hesitate to contact me at carlotta.langer@tuhh.de